LauraShupe/software-engineering-game/README.md

 # Software Engineering Game Project

 ## Overview

-This project is a game developed as part of a Software Engineering course, focusing on iterative development and sound software design rather than gameplay complexity.
+This is a Java-based game developed using [Greenfoot](https://www.greenfoot.org/).
+The project was completed as part of a Software Engineering course, focusing on **iterative development**, **object-oriented design**, and **software engineering best practices**.
+The game allows players to interact with a dynamic environment, and all game logic, assets, and design artifacts are included in this repository.

 ## Process & Design

-The project was completed in a team-based development environment using an iterative approach.
-Early iterations focused on understanding system behavior and user goals, while later iterations refined the system design using modeling artifacts and refactoring to improve modularity and maintainability.

-Software engineering concepts applied include:
+The project followed an **iterative software development process**:

+1. **Iteration 1** – Analyzed the system as-is, created high-level use cases, and captured initial system requirements.
+2. **Iteration 2** – Refined the design, created detailed use cases, sequence diagrams, and domain models, and refactored the architecture to improve **modularity**, **maintainability**, and **scalability**.

+All iterations were documented to ensure **traceability between requirements and implementation**, demonstrating an understanding of formal software engineering processes.

+## Documentation

+The following design artifacts are included in the `docs/` folder:

-- Domain modeling
+- Requirements (`docs/requirements.md`)

-- Use case analysis
+- Use Case Model (`docs/use-cases.md`)
+- Sequence Diagrams (`docs/sequence-diagrams.md`)
+- Design Class Diagram (`docs/design-class-diagram.md`)
+- Traceability Matrix (`docs/traceability-matrix.md`)

+These documents provide insight into the **planning, design, and decision-making process** behind the game.

+## How to Run
+1. Open `project.greenfoot` in Greenfoot.
+2. Compile and run the scenario.
+3. All necessary assets are included in the `images/` and `sounds/` folders.

+## Skills & Concepts Demonstrated
-- Object-oriented design
+- Java programming and object-oriented design
+- Iterative software development and collaboration
+- Domain modeling, use cases, and sequence diagrams
+- Traceability between requirements and implementation
+- Greenfoot framework and asset management
 - Separation of concerns and modularity

-## Design & Documentation

-System behavior and requirements were modeled using standard software engineering artifacts, including use cases, sequence diagrams, and domain models.
-These artifacts were used to guide design decisions across iterations and ensure traceability between requirements and implementation.

-Detailed documentation is available in the `docs/` directory.

-## Implementation

-The system architecture was refined across iterations to improve maintainability and clarity.
-Core functionality was implemented collaboratively using version control and code reviews.

 ## Tech Stack